 1. Create a Dedicated Testimonial Page

 The most common place to put testimonials on your website is on a dedicated testimonial page.
-That way, visitors can browse endorsements without unnecessary distractions.
+This way, visitors can browse endorsements without distractions.

-As you can see, they customized their feed to match the branding and minimalist design of their website, creating a unified and consistent look that’s appealing and distraction-free.
+As you can see, they customized their feed to match the branding and minimalist design of their website.
+With the plugin’s help, they easily created a unified and consistent look that’s appealing and consistent with their brand’s image.

-You can learn how to add a Facebook feed to your website here.
+Want to try this out for your own website?
+You can learn how to add Facebook reviews to your website here.

 In the example above, MAS Youth Centre combines Facebook reviews alongside their Twitter feed, displaying their presence on various social platforms.

-3. Add Twitter Testimonials to a Sliding Carousel
+3. Add Twitter Testimonials to a Scrolling Carousel

 The carousel slider cycles through reviews pulled from Twitter.
 This is a great way to demonstrate social proof while highlighting positive comments about their products.

-You can replicate Casper’s example using the Custom Twitter Feeds Pro plugin and changing the layout type to Carousel.
-You can then use hashtags or an advanced search to filter content to display testimonials related to your company.
+Then, you can use hashtags or an advanced search to filter content to display customer quotes or testimonials related to your company.

 4. Embed Instagram Testimonials in Your Footer

-Customer testimonials also come in visual formats, and they’re a great way to show how real customers are using your products in the wild.
+Customer testimonials also come in visual formats, and they’re a great way to show how real people are using your products in their daily lives.

 Fabletics demonstrates this wonderfully with an Instagram feed of user-generated content (UGC) in their website footer.
-The feed shows content from paying customers, using their branded hashtag #myfabletics to filter the results.
+The feed shows content from satisfied customers, using their branded hashtag #myfabletics to filter the results.

 When potential customers see those examples, they get an idea of how to use the product in real life, giving them a nudge towards making a purchase.

-You can recreate this example yourself using the Instagram Feed Pro plugin and adding the Instagram Feed widget to your website’s footer area, as demonstrated below.
+You can recreate this example yourself using the Instagram Feed Pro plugin and adding the Instagram Feed widget to your website’s footer area, like this: